 - common cold, sinus problems, and allergies

 - inflammation of the eyelid (blepharitis)

 - eyelid turned outward (ectropion) or inward (entropion)

 - blocked tear ducts

-- foreign object or chemicals in the eye
+- foreign objects, chemicals, or irritating gases and liquids in the eye

 - cut or scrape on the eye

 One of the most prevalent reasons for watery eyes is dry eye syndrome.
 Extremely dry eyes can cause you to produce excess tears.
 If your tears do not contain enough of the right oils to lubricate your eyes, your eyes will continue to produce tears.

 Typically, watery eyes are temporary and resolve on their own when the cause is addressed or your eyes have healed.
 However, in some cases, the condition may persist.

 The reason for your dry eyes will determine the best treatment.
 You should contact a physician or eye doctor if you have excessive or prolonged tearing and any of the following symptoms: